rtolsma/rtolsma.github.io/index.markdown

 layout: home
 ---

 Welcome to my blog!
-Here you will find posts centered on problems I've been thinking about, beautiful mathematical machinery, and random musings.
+Here you will find posts centered on problems I've been thinking about, reflections, fun technical machinery, and random musings.